 - AMOLED (Active-Matrix OLED)

-AMOLEDs include complete layers of cathode, organic components and anode.
-The layers of anode consist of TFT (thin film transistors) in parallel to form a matrix, which helps in switching each pixel to its on or off state as required hence, forming an image.
+AMOLEDs include complete layers of cathode, organic components, and anode.
+The layers of anode consist of TFT (thin film transistors) in parallel to form a matrix, which helps switch each pixel to its on or off state as required hence, forming an image.
 When the pixels are not needed, they turn off or a black image on display occurs.
-This is least power consuming type and has quick refresh rates.
-They are best used in computer monitors, electronic signs or big TV screens.
-3)
+This is the least power-consuming type and has quick refresh rates.
+They are commonly used in computer monitors, electronic signs or big TV screens.
+9)

 - PMOLED (Passive-Matrix OLED)